-There are some people that have not purchased a Central Ohio home because they are uncomfortable taking on the obligation of a mortgage.
-Everyone should realize that, unless you are living with your parents rent free, you are paying a mortgage – either your mortgage or your landlords.
+There are some people that have not yet purchased a Central Ohio home because they are uncomfortable taking on the obligation of a mortgage.
+Everyone should realize that, unless you are living with your parents rent free, you are paying a mortgage – either your mortgage or your landlord’s mortgage.

 HOW CAN YOU BE PAYING A MORTGAGE IF YOU’RE RENTING?